MessageBird vs Telnyx

 Which is more reliable, MessageBird or Telnyx?

-From March 5th to June 3rd, MessageBird showed an error rate of 0.00% while Telnyx showed 0.03%.
+From April 19th to July 17th, MessageBird showed an error rate of 0.00% while Telnyx showed 0.03%.
 Both rates are within acceptable thresholds for production SMS delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MessageBird or Telnyx?